TaemnLee/Mailroom-Analytics/README.md

 This repo contains the **analysis and visualization code** I wrote for analyzing
 100,000+ package records in Denison University’s mailroom.

 For confidentiality, the real dataset is not included.
-Instead, you can generate or substitute your own CSVs to run the analysis pipeline and see the visualizations.
+Instead, you can generate or substitute your own CSVs from Pitney Bowes System to run the analysis pipeline and see the visualizations.

 ---